zhehaoli1999/zhehaoli1999.github.io/about.markdown

 I am Zhehao Li, a programmer, designer, and computer graphics lover.

-To me, to write blogs to explain complex things clearly is a way to understand the world.
+To me, to write blogs to explain complex things clearly is a great way to understand the world.